 Cardiac rehabilitation includes:

-Physical activity.
-Cardiac rehabilitation can improve your cardiovascular fitness through physical activity.
-Your health care team will likely suggest low impact activities that have a lower risk of injury, such as walking, cycling, rowing and jogging.
-Your program might include yoga, which has been shown in some studies to be beneficial for cardiac health.
+Exercise.
+Exercise helps keep the heart healthy.
+Cardiac rehabilitation exercises can improve heart health.
+Your health care team will likely suggest low impact activities that have a lower risk of injury.
+These activities include walking, cycling, rowing and jogging.
+Sometimes yoga is included.
+Some studies show that yoga is good for heart health.

-You might also do muscle-strengthening exercises, such as lifting weights or other resistance training exercises, two or three times a week to increase your muscular fitness.
+You might also do muscle-strengthening exercises, such as lifting weights.
+Resistance training exercises 2 to 3 times a week can also increase muscular fitness.

 Don't worry if you've never exercised before.
 Your health care team can make sure the program moves at a comfortable pace and is safe for you.

 Lifestyle education.
-This involves support and education on making healthy lifestyle changes, such as eating a heart-healthy diet, exercising regularly, maintaining a healthy weight and quitting smoking.
+This involves support and education on making healthy lifestyle changes.
+These changes include eating a heart-healthy diet, exercising regularly, maintaining a healthy weight and quitting smoking.
 You should also aim to get 7 to 9 hours of sleep daily.

 Support.
 Adjusting to a serious health problem often takes time.
 You might feel depressed or anxious.
 You might worry about missing work.
 Vocational or occupational therapy can teach you skills to help you return to work.

-If you get depressed, don't ignore it.
-Depression can make your cardiac rehab program more difficult, and it can affect your relationships and other areas of your life and health.
+If you have depression, talk to your health care provider.
+Depression can make a cardiac rehab program more difficult.
+It can affect relationships and other areas of life and health.

-Your chances of having a successful cardiac rehabilitation program rest largely with you.
-The more dedicated you are to following your program's recommendations, the better you'll do.
+The more dedicated you are to following your program's recommendations, the more you'll benefit from cardiac rehab.